Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 Case Resolution Meeting Process for Minor Infractions:

-- The Associate Director for Student Conduct (or designee) will send the Respondent a Case Resolution Meeting letter, which outlines the charge(s) and proposed outcomes, describes the incident, and provides a date (at least five calendar days out) and location of the Case Resolution Meeting.
+- The Associate Director for Student Conduct (or designee) will send the Respondent a Case Resolution Meeting letter, which outlines the charge(s) and proposed outcomes, describes the incident, and provides a date (at least three (3) calendar days out) and location of the Case Resolution Meeting.

 - The respondent may contact the Associate Director for Student Conduct (or designee) by a specified date (at least three days prior to the scheduled Case Resolution Meeting) regarding a schedule conflict or to request removal of the Associate Director for Student Conduct (or designee) from the case due to bias.
 The Associate Director for Student Conduct (or designee) will work with the respondent to address scheduling conflicts.
 The Assistant Dean of Student Affairs and Director of Residence Life Programs & Housing will review any request to remove the Case Resolution Officer for bias and, if necessary, will appoint another member of the Student Affairs staff to hear the case.
 The respondent will be informed of the decision regarding the request for removal before the Case Resolution Meeting takes place.
 The Case Resolution Officer should recuse themself if there is a conflict or bias on their part concerning a particular case.

-- During the Case Resolution Meeting, the Respondent has three choices:
+- During the Case Resolution Meeting, the Respondent has four choices:

-- The respondent may choose to go forward with the Case Resolution Meeting and shall have the opportunity to present their evidence and defense through witness testimony and written documents.
+- Full Case Resolution Meeting: The respondent may choose to go forward with the Case Resolution Meeting and shall have the opportunity to present their evidence and defense through witness testimony and written documents.
+A respondent may request this form of resolution if they would like your entire case heard from start to finish because they disagree with both the charge(s) and the outcome(s), or because there is a significant question of fact.

-- The respondent may waive their right to a Case Resolution Meeting and accept the proposed outcomes.
+- Accept Responsibility and Outcomes: The respondent may waive their right to a Case Resolution Meeting and accept responsibility and the proposed outcomes.
 Such waivers must be in writing, signed by the Respondent, and witnessed by the Case Resolution Officer.

 Resolution in the Absence of the Respondent: